BradleyA/docker-security-infrastructure/docker-TLS-scripts/README.md

 # docker-TLS-scripts
 create-site-private-public-tls.sh, create-new-openssl.cnf-tls.sh, create-user-tls.sh, and create-host-tls.sh are bash scripts that create TLS public keys, private keys, and self-signed certificates for the docker user, daemon, and swarm.
 After many reinstalls of OS's and Docker, I got tried of entering the cryptic command line text required to setup Docker to use TLS.
 Each example I found on-line was different than the last example.

 create-site-private-public-tls.sh - Run this script first on your host that will be creating all your TLS keys.
 It creates the site private and public keys that all other TLS keys at your site will be using.
 It creates the working directories  $HOME/.docker/docker-ca and $HOME/.docker/docker-ca/.private for your site public and private keys.
 These site cerificates are set for two years until new certificates are needed.
 You may change the default two years (730 days) by including a parameter with the number of days you prefer.
-At that time this script will need to be run to create another set of four year public and private site certificates.
+At that time this script will need to be run to create another set of two year public and private site certificates.
 If you choose to use a different host to continue creating your user and host TLS keys, cp the $HOME/.docker/docker-ca and $HOME/.docker/docker-ca/.private to the new host and run create-new-openssl.cnf-tls.sh scipt.

 create-new-openssl.cnf-tls.sh - Run this script second, it is required to make changes to the openssl.cnf file on your host which are required for the create-user-tls and create-host-tls scripts.
 It is only required to run once on your host that will be creating all your TLS keys.
 If you choose to use a different host to continue creating your user and host TLS keys, run this script on the new host before running the follow two scripts.